RaresGeo/SendInput-wrapper/README.md

 Things to work on:
-  Adding parsing for virtual key codes such as VK_OEM1, VK_OEM2, etc Making a timer class using the chrono library Creating more flexibility and ease of access with configs
+  Adding parsing for virtual key codes such as VK_OEM1, VK_OEM2, etc Creating more flexibility and ease of access with configs